-This 1960 release is unusual in several ways but primarily because it puts Woody Strode as the Cavalry Sergeant of the title at the centre of the narrative.
-As one blogger has pointed out, it gives us an African-American character in a courtroom drama accused of the rape and murder of a young white woman a couple of years before the more celebrated To Kill a Mockingbird.
-For John Ford it marks something of a change in his representation of both African-American and Native American characters (though he seemed to slip back again in later films).
+This 1960 release is unusual in several ways but primarily because it places Woody Strode as the Cavalry Sergeant of the title at the centre of the narrative.
+As one blogger has pointed out, it gives us an African American character in a courtroom drama accused of the rape and murder of a young white woman a couple of years before the more celebrated To Kill a Mockingbird.
+For John Ford it marks something of a change in his representation of both African American and Native American characters (though he seemed to slip back again in later films).
 The Apache in the film generally appear to be ‘authentic’, though the narrative does not give them speaking roles.
 But at least we are spared the conventional speeches in English.
 Overall, I don’t think Sergeant Rutledge is ‘coherent’ as it mixes genres and Fordian elements such as casting and acting styles in unusual ways, but this is possibly a good thing.
 It’s certainly worth investigating.

 Woody Strode (1914-94) was a football player and imposing athlete (6’4″) who began to get bit parts in films and then later TV from the early 1940s onwards.
 By the 1950s he had regular screen work, but mainly in action adventure films, several set in Africa.
 In 1956 he played the King of Ethiopia in The Ten Commandments.
 Sergeant Rutledge was his first film for John Ford and one of his first leading roles.
 He would go on to appear in three more of Ford’s late films followed by other major Westerns (famously in the opening sequence of Sergio Leone’s Once Upon a Time in the West (1968)).
-It is significant that Ford had not used Strode before, especially as Strode had Native American as well as African-American ancestry.
+It is significant that Ford had not used Strode before, especially as Strode had Native American as well as African American ancestry.
 Because of his imposing physique, Woody Strode would struggle to escape the confines of stereotypical roles.
 He was both ‘imposing’ and also ‘noble’.
 It’s worth noting that the other significant Black role in the film, Sgt.
 Skidmore, is played by Juano Hernandez (1901-70) an actor from a Puerto Rican background who doesn’t have the same physical presence as Woody Strode, but whose credits suggest a more varied range of roles.
 His first role was in an Oscar Micheaux ‘race’ film (i.e. an all Black cast and intended for a Black audience) in 1932.

-The release of Sergeant Rutledge came at a crucial time for the progress of the Civil Rights movement in the US and the possibilities for African-American actors.
+The release of Sergeant Rutledge came at a crucial time for the progress of the Civil Rights movement in the US and the possibilities for African American actors.
 Major stars such as Sidney Poitier and Harry Belafonte were still mainly involved in social or crime dramas/melodramas/musicals at this point.
-It was still unusual to find African-American actors in Westerns.
+It was still unusual to find African American actors in Westerns.
 In one sense, Sergeant Rutledge was undoubtedly progressive in featuring a ‘Negro troop’ in the 9th Cavalry based on the historical records of two such cavalry regiments (and four, later two, regiments of infantry) in the US Army after 1865.
 The troop presented a variety of ‘types’ and provided small roles for several uncredited Black actors.
 This didn’t go far enough for cultural activists but it was a start.
 Tag Gallagher in John Ford: The Man and His Films (1986) is one of several scholars who repeat the words of Woody Strode quoted in Joseph McBride and Michael Wilmington’s John Ford (1975) in which the actor says he will never forget Sergeant Rutledge and how Ford “put classic words in my mouth . . .
 You never seen a Negro come off a mountain like John Wayne before . . .
 I carried the whole black race across the river”.
 Strode is referring to the long sequence in which the Sergeant first escapes and then returns to help the troop under attack.

 Sergeant Rutledge was not a commercial success in North America.
-I’m not sure how the film played in Europe but as with The Searchers (1956), the European film posters shown below are interesting.
+I’m not sure how the film played in Europe but as with The Searchers, the European film posters shown below are interesting.
 The French title of The Searchers translated as ‘Prisoner of the Desert’ which always struck me as more acute than the US version.
 Sergeant Rutledge appeared in two guises, both of which highlighted the Black soldier.
 One uses the title Le Sergent noir and the other Capitaine Buffalo (this is the Belgian poster with the Flemish title listed as well).

 Captain Buffalo was in fact the working title of the film in Hollywood and the film opens with the Captain Buffalo song.
 The reference here is to ‘Negro soldiers’ who were known as ‘Buffalo soldiers’.
 The name is said to have come from the Native Americans who fought Black soldiers in the Indian Wars after 1866.
 Although the name was commonly used in the US Army, it didn’t circulate quite so widely in the mythology of the Hollywood Western.
 Although I have been reading and watching Westerns on TV and at the cinema since the 1950s, I don’t think I heard the term until the 1970s and it was really Bob Marley’s song, released in 1983, which popularised the history outside the US.
 ‘Captain Buffalo’ is an ironic title, referring to Rutledge’s leadership qualities in a troop which was ‘all Negro’ but with a white officer.
 The French poster is more explicit in its reference to the ‘Black Sergeant’ and both posters announce the controversial elements for a film from 1960 – the Black fist in handcuffs and the frightened white woman seemingly running from the sergeant – depicted in ‘noirish’ lighting.
 Compare this explicit representation with the UK ‘quad’ poster, which I believe was based on the US poster (UK posters have generally been ‘landscape’ rather than ‘portrait’ shaped).